Ctenotus quinkan

-The Quinkan ctenotus (Ctenotus quinkan) is a species of Australian skink, a lizard in the family Scincidae.
+Ctenotus quinkan, the Quinkan ctenotus, is a species of Australian skink, a lizard in the family Scincidae.

 Description

 The skink is olive-brown in colour with an average Snout-Vent length of 55 to 80 mm.

 Taxonomy

 The species was first formally described by Glen Ingram in 1979.

 Distribution

 The species is endemic to the area around Cooktown in Queensland in Australia.
 It has only been recorded in the sandstone escarpments of the Cooktown-Laura area.